207ashu/Sandwich-Club/README.md

 ## What Will I Learn?
 Through this project, you will:
-- Learn how to submit projects for review
 - Practice JSON parsing to a model object
 - Design an activity layout
 - Populate all fields in the layout accordingly